 The project has the potential to disrupt the viability of the biorefinery concepts.
-Given the importance of sustainable, fossil-free materials going forward, it is of formost importance to develop processes that gain rapid market acceptance.
+Given the importance of sustainable, fossil-free materials going forward, it is of foremost importance to develop processes that gain rapid market acceptance.
 This is only possible if the prices are matching current petroleum-derived products.
-The Intellectual Property in high-value applications, such as bioactive molecule, aim at strengthen the techno-economics of the current process and accelerate market entry.
-Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules can be confimed.
+The Intellectual Property in high-value applications, such as bioactive molecule, aim at strengthening the techno-economics of the current process and accelerate market entry.
+Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules are in the pipeline.

-The team is now working on the kg scale and able to produce 100g samples for customer pilots.
-The lignin is currently been depolymerized to produce oligomers that will serve as a basis for further investigation.
+The team is now working on the kg scale and able to produce 1kg samples for customer pilots.
+The lignin is currently being tested in customer pilots and lignin derived materials are being modified to improve performance.

 YM Questell-Santiago, MV Galkin, K Barta, JS Luterbacher, Nature Reviews Chemistry, 2020, Stabilization strategies in biomass depolymerization using chemical functionalization;

 S Bertella, JS Luterbacher Trends in Chemistry, CellPress, 2020, Lignin Functionalization for the Production of Novel Materials;